naiem-reza/SBA-with-GCPs/README.md

 # Sparse-Bundle-Adjustments-with-GCPs

-This python implementation of Sparse bundle adjustment based on the sparse Levenberg-Marquardt algorithm with Ground Control Points (GCPs).
-A bundle adjusmtent problem arises in 3-D reconstruction and it can be formulated as follows (taken from https://en.wikipedia.org/wiki/Bundle_adjustment):
+This python implementation of Sparse bundle adjustment is based on the sparse Levenberg-Marquardt algorithm with Ground Control Points (GCPs).
+A bundle adjustment problem arises in 3-D reconstruction, and it can be formulated as follows (taken from https://en.wikipedia.org/wiki/Bundle_adjustment):

 To derive accurate 3D geospatial information from imagery, it is necessary to establish the camera's interior and exterior orientation parameters.
-Interior orientation parameters (IOPs), which contain the internal sensor elements such as principal distance, principal point coordinates, and lens distortions, are specified through a camera calibration procedure.
-EOPs, which define the position and orientation of the camera at the point of exposure in a mapping frame, can be established using either Ground Control Points (GCPs) through a Aerial triangulation (AT) process.
-AT is one of the most critical steps in aerial photogrammetry to estimate the Tie points Object coordinates (OC), EOPs, and  IOP which is performed with the bundle Adjustment (BA).
+Interior orientation parameters (IOPs), which contain internal sensor elements such as principal distance, principal point coordinates, and lens distortions, are specified through a camera calibration procedure.
+EOPs, which define the position and orientation of the camera at the point of exposure in a mapping frame, can be established using either Ground Control Points (GCPs) or through an Aerial triangulation (AT) process.
+AT is one of the most critical steps in aerial photogrammetry to estimate the Tie points Object coordinates (OC), EOPs, and  IOP, which is performed with the bundle Adjustment (BA).

 The basic photogrammetric principal geometry consists of three geometric entities: object space points (3D points), corresponding image points (2D points), and perspective centers.
-Such a geometry can be formulized with collinearity equations.
+Such a geometry can be formalized with collinearity equations.

  $R_{ij} (i = 1,2,3,... , j = 1,2,3,...)$ stands for the nine elements of the rotation matrix , which can be modeled by three rotation Euler angles $\omega\$,
  $\varphi\$ and $\kappa\$.